ovdojoey/Image-Slide/README.md

 Simple JavaScript tool for image sliding / fading carousal.

-NOTE: Requires jQuery library.
-CSS and LESS files are included for custom styling.
-It is recommended to use LESS for easy access to constants.
+NOTE: CSS and LESS files are included for custom styling.
+If you are familiar with LESS, it is recommended to use LESS so the variables changes throughout the CSS.

 Parameters:

 	data-transition
-		can be either fade or slide
+		Can be either fade or slide

 	data-scrollspeed
-		allows for variable speeds on the fade or slide
+		Allows for variable speeds on the fade or slide

-NOTE:  Include JS file after jQuery library.
+NOTE:  Include JS file after loading jQuery library.
 Slider.js is non-minified, slider-ck.js is minified for faster loading.

 Required components: